astralfrontier/astralfrontier-wiki/the-harvest.md

 ---
+title: The Harvest
+description: The Harvest
+published: true
 date: 2016/12/17
-title: The Harvest
-categories:
-  - Fiction
-tags:
+tags: helping hand, Fiction
-  - helping hand
+editor: markdown
+dateCreated: 2016/12/17
 ---

 It was the summer I turned 17 when Shannon got taken by the UFO.